yourmnbbn/tiny-csgo-server/README.md

 - `-version` Version of current csgo, you can find this value in `steam.inf` with key name **"PatchVersion"**.
 - `-gslt` Game server logon token.
 If you don't set this, game server will logon to anonymous account and will not be displayed in the internet server browser.
 - `-rdip` Redirect IP Address (e.g. 127.0.0.1:27015).
 If this is set, server will redirect all connection request to the target address.
 If this is not set, server will reject all connection request.

+## FAQ
+### 1. Client can't redirect to the target server, always get `#Valve_Reject_Connect_From_Lobby` error.
+For solution to redirecting not working please refer to [this issue](https://github.com/yourmnbbn/tiny-csgo-server/issues/5).

+### 2. Player count of my server in the browser is always 0
+You can manually control the player count outside of the Internet tab of the browser, where player has to be authenticated by the server then the count number will change.
+[This](https://github.com/yourmnbbn/tiny-csgo-server) can help to authenticate players.